Prior knowledge of German required:

 By the end of the module, students should be able to:

-By the end of the course, students should be able to perform at Level B2 (Independent User: Vantage) of the Common European Framework. of Reference for Languages.
+By the end of the course, students should be able to perform many tasks at Level B2.1 Independent user (vantage) of the Common European Framework of Reference (CEFR).

 - societal values;